Particle detection performance and Geant4 simulation with low-cost CMOS technology: Geant4 Simulation

 \section{Geant4 Simulation}

+Our simulation is divided into two parts.
+First, we use Geant4 \cite{AGOSTINELLI2003250_geant4} to model the geometry and materials of the OmniVision OV5647 CMOS sensor and radioactive sources to reproduce the experimental data.
+In the second part, we employ a custom algorithm to simulate charge diffusion and convert energy deposition into ADC counts.

-We used a detailed Geant4 \cite{AGOSTINELLI2003250_geant4} simulation of the OmniVision OV5647 CMOS sensor to reproduce the experimental data.
-For this, the dimensions and materials of the CMOS sensor mentioned in section \ref{detect_cmos} were used to define its geometry and composition.
-The geometry of the radioactive sources (i.e., Sr90 and Cs137) was simulated according to the specifications provided by the manufacturer, mentioned in section \ref{radio_source}.
+For the first part, the dimensions and materials of the CMOS sensor mentioned in Section \ref{detect_cmos} were used to define its geometry and composition.
+The geometry of the radioactive sources (i.e. Sr90 and Cs137) was simulated according to the specifications provided by the manufacturer, mentioned in Section \ref{radio_source}.
 This paper's simulation code and scripts can be found in the supplementary material \cite{scripts_data}.

+To simulate in Geant4, we first describe the geometry using the “DetectorConstruction” class.
+We define the radioactive emission source through the “PrimaryGeneratorAction” class using the “G4GeneralParticleSource” class that allows the generation of particles from the whole volume of the source.
+We implement the “PhysicsList” class including radioactive decays, decays, and electromagnetic standard physics.
+To collect the information on the simulated events, such as deposit energy, position in the particle type sensor, etc., the “RunAction” and “EventAction” classes are used, as well as the “StackingAction” and “SteppingAction” classes.

+Finally, in order to change the distance between the source and the detector and other geometrical characteristics, as well as the type of radioactive source, the "DetectorMessenger" and "RunActionMessenger" classes were implemented, which allow us to create a macro to change these values.

+Additionally, we made a Python script that creates the Geant4 macro for different distances and sources as well as converting the Geant4 data to '.npz' format to use our Python programs.

-A fragment of the simulated CMOS sensor geometry and the simulated radioactive source geometry are shown in Fig. \ref{fig:geant4_geometry}.
-The dark box was not simulated since it is large enough compared to the sensor, not affecting the measurement.
+A fragment of the simulated CMOS sensor geometry and the simulated radioactive source geometry are shown in figure \ref{fig:geant4_geometry}.
+The dark box was not simulated because it is large enough compared to the sensor, not affecting the measurement.
 Also, the distance between the source and the sensor is smaller than the dark box size.

-The number of simulated events is equivalent to the number of disintegrations for a given time, i.e., the activity of the radioactive source at the measurement time.
-The Sr90 source had an activity corresponding to 1514 events every 0.5 seconds (i.e., the exposure time of each frame) at the time of the measurement on October 2023.
-The Cs137 activity corresponds to 3811 events per 0.5 seconds.
+The number of simulated events is equivalent to the number of disintegrations for a certain time.
+Given the activity of the radioactive sources defined in Sec. \ref{radio_source} the corresponding number of simulated events for the Sr90 source was 1514 and for the Cs137 source 3811 events, both equivalent to an exposure of 0.5 s.

-Fig. \ref{fig:geant4_simu} shows an example of 1 event of the Geant4 simulation of the particles emitted by a Cs137 radioactive source to the CMOS sensor, where the track left by the electron is red, the electron antineutrino track is white, and the photon is green.
+Figure \ref{fig:geant4_simu} shows an example of 1 event of the Geant4 simulation of the particles emitted by a Cs137 radioactive source to the CMOS sensor, where the track left by the electron is red, the electron antineutrino track is white, and the photon is green.